-The Ministère is working closely with the suppliers and the network to complete this large-scale project involving more than 3 600 buildings and 86 000 classrooms.
+The Ministère is working closely with the suppliers and the network to ensure the completion of this large-scale project involving more than 3 600 buildings and 86 000 classrooms.

 Progress of the installation of comfort parameter sensors

-The sensors are installed in accordance with the established priorities:
+The sensors are being installed in accordance with the established priorities: